Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LESS version 2.6.1.
+   1. Added support of LESS version 2.6.1;
+   2. No longer made preprocessing of `@import` directives and `data-uri` functions;
+   3. Interpolation in file paths is now supported;
+   4. In configuration settings of LESS-translator was added one new property - `Severity` (default `0`).

    ====================
    POST-INSTALL ACTIONS